Skip to main content

 Let's say that a typical American home is built on a wood frame with 5/8-inch gypsum walls and ceiling (approximately STC 40).
 Assume that the walls and ceiling are nailed directly onto hollow studs.
 At best, your home can only filter out 40 dB of sound.
 When it's quiet, no problem.
 But if your neighbors' TV comes through your walls and increases the noise level to 60 dB, you need a solution that delivers a minimal STC of 60, and preferably more.

 Of course, STC ratings alone don't cover all the acoustical quirks in your situation -- you might have flanking noise, resonance from something you can't control in the building, and other types of noise and considerations.
-But if you can get a sense of the dB level of noise in your home under optimum conditions and again with common noise intrusion, you have some hard data when you search for a solution.
+But if you can measure the dB level of noise in your home under optimum conditions and then measure again when you have a common noise intrusion, you have some hard data when you search for a solution.

 Here's more information on dB and acoustical terminology and statistics.